kjanat/livegraphs-static/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## License

+This project is licensed under the GNU Affero General Public License v3.0 or later (AGPL-3.0-or-later) - see the [LICENSE](LICENSE) file for details.

+The AGPL license ensures that all users who interact with this software over a network have access to its source code, promoting transparency and freedom in software development.